 Changes to scoring method

-The modern-day SAT consists of three different sections, one focused on mathematics and computation, one focused on verbal skills, and one focused on written communication.
-Takers can score up to 2400 points on the overall test, with a total of 800 potential points per section.
-This replaced the 1600 point scale which had been in place until 2005, and which only tracked verbal and mathematic scores.
+The modern-day SAT consists of two different sections, one focused on mathematics and computation, and one focused on evidence-based writing and reading.
+Takers can score up to 1600 points on the overall test, with a total of 800 potential points per section.
+This replaced the 2400 point scale prior to 2016.

 Because the essay is not as immediately quantifiable as the other elements, it is scored based on the complexity of the idea expressed, the thoroughness with which the ideas are supported and developed, and the writer's facility with language.
 While spelling and grammar are not directly tested, they do reflect each student's clarity of thought and do figure in the overall assessment of the essay section.
-Each essay is evaluated by two independent readers using a 6-point scale.
-Each reader is unaware of the other's scoring.
-In cases where the two readers' scores differ by more than 2 points, a scoring leader resolves the conflict.
-The essay is scored as one-third of the point value for the full writing section.
+Each essay is evaluated by two independent readers using an 8-point scale.

 Making the most of the newest format